Creating, Publishing, and Selling Your Own eBook

 One truly remarkable aspect of publishing on iBooks is the ability to generate codes for free downloads.
 This is something that’s not offered by Amazon and can really come in handy for giving away promotional or review copies of your book without having to spend any money.
 Personally, I originally listed my book on iBooks at launch simply to take advantage of the codes for promotion before eventually delisting and trying Amazon Select.

-You may recall that Nook was book retailer Barnes & Nobel’s answer to Amazon’s Kindle device.
+You may recall that Nook was book retailer Barnes & Noble’s answer to Amazon’s Kindle device.
 While it didn’t quite catch on as they had hoped, there is still a dedicated Nook fanbase.
 Additionally B&N also offers a Nook app, opening the format up to a much wider audience.

 Kobo is another universal eBook platform that offers apps for iOS, Android, desktop, and even Blackberry and Windows phones.
 Like the others on the list, Kobo has also earned some loyalists even in the face of stiff competition from Amazon and maintains an international presence.
 Because of this, if you’re not joining the Kindle Select program, it may be worth adding this outlet to your list as well.